-- 14. Urban Design-This development requires filing an SDP in accordance with Section 27-478 of the prior Zoning Ordinance.
+- 11. Urban Design-This development requires filing an SDP in accordance with Section 27-478 of the prior Zoning Ordinance.
 The general uses proposed for this property in the R-S Zone are permitted per Section 27-515 of the prior Zoning Ordinance.
-Under the prior Zoning Ordinance, conformance to, but not limited to, the following regulations will be required to be demonstrated, at the time of SDP review: - Section 27-480 General development regulations (Comprehensive Design Zones) - Section 27-511 Purposes of the R-S Zone - Section 27-513 Regulations (R-S) Zone - Section 27-528 Planning Board action (Specific Design Plans) - Part 11 Off-Street Parking and Loading; and - Part 12 Signage
+Under the prior Zoning Ordinance, conformance to, but not limited to the following regulations, will be required to be demonstrated at the time of SDP review: - Section 27-480 General development regulations (Comprehensive Design Zones) - Section 27-511 Purposes of the R-S Zone - Section 27-513 Regulations (R-S) Zone - Section 27-528 Planning Board action (Specific Design Plans) - Part 11 Off-Street Parking and Loading; and - Part 12 Signage

-Conformance with the requirements of the Landscape Manual and the Prince George's County Tree Canopy Coverage Ordinance will also be evaluated at the time of SDP.
+County Tree Canopy Coverage Ordinance will also be evaluated at the time of SDP.
 Per Section 27-511(a)(5) of the prior Zoning Ordinance, one of the purposes of the R-S Zone is to encourage and stimulate balanced land development.
 The submitted PPS achieves the intent of this Ordinance, in part, by providing a lotting pattern that separates each of the 11 groups (sticks) of townhomes in the northern development pod by 10 feet, except for one separation of these sticks, between Lots 4 and 5, Block B, which provides a 5-foot separation.
-Therefore, the applicant shall increase the distance between these two townhouse sticks (Lots 4 and 5, Block B) to 10 feet, in keeping with the intended design of the PPS, in accordance with Section 27-511(a)(5), prior to signature approval of the PPS.
+Therefore, it is recommended that the applicant increase the distance between these two townhouse sticks (Lots 4 and 5, Block B) to 10 feet, in keeping with the intended design of the PPS, in accordance with Section 27-511(a)(5), prior to signature approval of the PPS.